G20 Information Centre provided by the G20 Research Group |

 11 - their appreciation to the host, the Minister of Tourism of France and the French Government for hosting the third T20 Ministers meeting and to Mexico for its gracious invitation to host the fourth T20 Ministers meeting in May 2012.

-[i] Argentina, Australia, Brazil, China, France, Germany, India, Indonesia, Italy, Japan, Mexico, Republic of Korea, Russian Federation, Saudi Arabia, South Africa, Spain, Turkey, United Kingdom, European Union, International Labour Organization (ILO), Organisation for Economic Cooperation and Development (OECD), United Nations Conference on Trade and Development (UNCTAD), World Tourism Organization (UNWTO), World Travel and Tourism Council (WTTC).
+[i] Argentina, Australia, Brazil, China, France, Germany, India, Indonesia, Italy, Japan, Mexico, Republic of Korea, Russian Federation, Saudi Arabia, South Africa, Spain, Turkey, United Kingdom, European Union, International Labour Organization (ILO), Organisation for Economic Cooperation and Development (OECD), United Nations Conference on Trade and Development (UNCTAD), World Tourism Organization (UNWTO), World Travel and Tourism Council (WTTC).↩

 Source: United Nations World Tourism Organization

-This Information System is provided by the University of Toronto Library
+This Information System is provided by the University of Toronto Library and the G20 Research Group at the University of Toronto. |

-Please send comments to: g20@utoronto.ca
+Please send comments to:

-This page was last updated May 04, 2020 .
+g20@utoronto.ca This page was last updated August 15, 2024 . |

 All contents copyright © 2024.
 University of Toronto unless otherwise stated.
 All rights reserved.